BlueCross BlueShield of Tennessee Medical Policy Manual

 DESCRIPTION

-Physical therapy of joints following surgery focuses both on passive motion to restore mobility and active exercises to restore strength.
-While passive motion can be administered by a therapist, CPM (Continuous Passive Motion) devices have also been used.
-Continuous passive motion is thought to improve recovery by stimulating the healing of articular tissues and circulation of synovial fluid; reducing local edema; and preventing adhesions, joint stiffness or contractures, or cartilage degeneration.
+Physical therapy of joints following surgery focuses both on passive motion to restore mobility and on active exercises to restore strength.
+While passive motion can be administered by a therapist, continuous passive motion (CPM) devices have also been used.
+Continuous passive motion is thought to improve recovery by stimulating the healing of articular tissues and the circulation of synovial fluid; reducing local edema; and preventing adhesions, joint stiffness or contractures, or cartilage degeneration.
+CPM has been investigated primarily in the knee, particularly after total knee arthroplasty or ligamentous or cartilage repair.
+Acceptance of its use in the knee joint has created interest in its use for other weight-bearing joints (hip, ankle, and metatarsals) as well as non-weight-bearing joints (shoulder, elbow, metacarpals, interphalangeal joints) and other conditions such as stroke.

-The CPM device continuously moves the affected joint (e.g., flexion/extension) without assistance on a 24-hour basis.
-The CPM device is held in place across the affected joint by Velcro straps.
-An electrical power unit is used to set the variable range of motion (ROM) and speed.
-The initial settings for ROM are based on the level of comfort of the individual receiving therapy and other factors that are assessed intraoperatively.
-The initial settings are made by a physical therapist or by other health professionals familiar with the device.
-The ROM is increased 3-5 degrees per day as tolerated.
-The speed and range of motion can be varied depending on joint stability.
-An emergency stop switch immediately halts the device if necessary.
-The use of the devices may be initiated in the immediate postoperative period and then continued at home for a variable period of time.
+The device used for the knee moves the joint (flexion and extension) without manual assistance, continuously for extended periods of time (up to 24 hours/day).
+An electrical power unit is used to set the variable range of motion and speed.
+The initial settings for range of motion are based on an individual’s level of comfort and other factors assessed intraoperatively.
+The range of motion is increased by three to five per day, as tolerated.
+The speed and range of motion can be varied, depending on joint stability.
+The use of the device may be initiated in the immediate postoperative period and then continued at home for a variable time.

 POLICY